theNicelander/AWS-CSA-Associate-2019-notes/9-Applications.md

     * Analyse data in Kinesis stream/FireHose

 ## Web Identity Federation & Cognito
 > AWS Cognito is a Web Identity Federation service.
 Sign-up and sign-in to your apps using Facebook/AWS/Google.
 Handles interactions between applications using SNS.
-Userpool handles users: Registrations/auth/recovery.
+User pool handles users: Registrations/auth/recovery.
 Identity Pool actually grants access to resources.
 * Web Identity Federation can give users access to AWS resources after logging in with providers like Amazon, Facebook & Google.
     * Success = temp AWS security credentials
 * **User Pools**: USERS.
 Directories to manage sing-up/in functions for mobile and web.
 Acts as an identity provider.
-* **Identify pools**: Temp creds to access AWS resources in form of IAM role
+* **Identify pools**: Temp credentials to access AWS resources in form of IAM role
 * Push synchronization across multiple devices when a change is made
 * **Process in background**:
     * User signs into Facebook